Field of action: Secure power system

 Das Foto zeigt die Hauptschaltleitung (HSL) der Amprion GmbH.
 Im Hintergrund das Rückmeldebild, die Arbeitsplätze der Schalt-Ingenieure.

-Night and day, engineers at Amprion’s System Operation and Control Centre in Brauweiler near Cologne monitor and control the current flows, voltage and frequency in the transmission grid.
-Switching measures or interventions in power plant schedules can be employed to control current flows.
+Night and day, engineers at Amprion’s System Operation & Control Centre in Brauweiler near Cologne monitor and control the current flows, voltage and frequency in the transmission grid.
+Switching measures or interventions in power plant schedules can be employed to regulate current flows.
 The generation of electricity from renewables fluctuates greatly depending on the weather.
-For this reason, Amprion utilises various forms of artificial intelligence in the operation and control centre to predict the amount of electricity that will be fed into the grid the next day.
-In addition, the System Operation and Control Centre performs overarching coordinating tasks not only for the four German control areas but also for northern Europe’s integrated grid.
-Through the Cross-Border Intraday (XBID) project, for example, we enable European market participants to engage in cross-border intraday electricity trading.
-As the energy transition advances, more and more electricity will flow through the cross-border grid and European congestion and frequency stability management will become increasingly important.
+For this reason, Amprion utilises various forms of artificial intelligence in the System Operation & Control Centre to predict how much electricity will be fed into the grid the next day.
+In addition, the Brauweiler System Operation & Control Centre performs overarching coordination tasks not only for the four German control areas but also for northern Europe’s integrated grid.
+Through the Cross-Border Intraday (XBID) trading project, for example, we enable European market participants to engage in cross-border intraday electricity trading.
+To enable electricity from renewable energy (generated under feed-in regulation or tariffs) plants in the grid area that are supported by the feed-in tariff to be marketed at optimum cost and in a legally compliant manner, Amprion has been using a specially developed, automated trading algorithm (Auto-Trader) since the beginning of 2022.
+In the course of the energy transition, more and more electricity will flow through the cross-border grid and European congestion and frequency stability management will become increasingly important.

 European framework requirements

-Under the umbrella of the European Network of Transmission System Operators for Electricity (ENTSO-E), we are pushing for the installation of European framework conditions – together with 42 other transmission system operators from 35 countries.
+Under the umbrella of the European Network of Transmission System Operators for Electricity ( ENTSO-E), we are pushing for the installation of European framework conditions conducive to the success of the energy transition – together with 38 other transmission system operators from 35 countries.
 Amprion’s grid lies at the very heart of Europe and is consequently the hub of European electricity trading.
-We are upgrading and expanding our cross-border power lines – the “interconnectors” – to Austria, France, Belgium, Luxembourg and Switzerland.
-One of them is, for example, ALEGrO, the first direct power link between Germany and Belgium.
+We are upgrading and expanding our cross-border power lines – the interconnectors – to Austria, France, Belgium, Luxembourg and Switzerland.
+One of them, for example, is ALEGrO, the first direct electricity link between Germany and Belgium.

 Cooperation

 The complexity of the energy system demands close cooperation between a large number of players.
-Amprion is working with Distribution System Operators (DSOs) on solutions to better integrate distributed power producers into our system operation and control processes.
-This is also the subject of the Connect+ project in which distribution and transmission system operators have joined forces.
-Together with E.ON, Germany’s largest DSO, we are collaborating at the interface between the transmission and distribution grids to create an energy system that is both climate-friendly and fit for the future.
+Amprion is working with distribution system operators (DSOs) on solutions to better integrate distributed power producers into our system operation and control processes.
+This is also the subject of the Connect+ project, in which distribution and transmission system operators have joined forces.
+Together with E.ON, Germany’s largest DSO, we are collaborating at the interface between the transmission and distribution grids to establish an energy system that is climate-friendly and fit for the future.

-What is more, together with partners from the scientific community, we are working to develop innovative new solutions for the energy transition.
+What’s more, together with partners from the scientific community, we are working to develop innovative solutions to support the energy transition.
 We aim to complete a total of five cooperation projects with research institutions by 2024.
 Together with the Technical University of Kaiserslautern, we have already tested how restarting the grid with 100 per cent renewables can work.
-We have also successfully completed another project together with the Fraunhofer Institute for Energy Economics and Energy System Technology (IEE) and the German Meteorological Service (DWD).
-And we are also participating in the InnoSys 2030 research project together with transmission and distribution system operators and manufacturers of control systems.
-In this case, field tests are being conducted to investigate how the available grid can transport even more power in future while maintaining at least the same level of system reliability.
-In other projects, we are studying the feed-in of solar energy, while we were also part of the EU-wide research project entitled “Migrate”, which was likewise investigating how best to integrate renewables.
+We are also participating in the InnoSys 2030 research project together with transmission and distribution system operators and manufacturers of control systems.
+Amongst other things, this project was set up to test the potential of so-called curative congestion management.
+This differs from preventive congestion management in terms of the time window in which bottlenecks are eliminated.
+Curative measures are only used when a failure actually occurs.
+Higher utilisation of the existing grid is possible in this way and the costs for congestion management are reduced.
+In 2022, Amprion mapped and tested curative measures in a field test in its own control system.